The Idhun Chronicles

-The Idhun Chronicles (Memorias de Idhún) is a Spanish anime-style (also known as “Spanime”) fantasy web series produced by Zeppelin TV for Netflix.
+The Idhun Chronicles (Memorias de Idhún) is a Spanish anime-style (also known as “Spanime”) fantasy television series produced by Zeppelin TV for Netflix.
 It is based on The Idhún's Memories book saga by Laura Gallego.

 The series was released globally on September 10, 2020.
 A second season was released on January 8, 2021, but on the same day, Gallego announced that no agreement had been reached to adapt the second and third books of the trilogy, making Season 2 the final season.

 Synopsis

 After necromancer Ashran seizes power in Idhún, enforcing his reign of terror through an army of flying snakes, the first battle for the land's freedom will take place on the Earth, where impulsive teenager Jack and aspiring wizard Victoria will face dangerous assassin Kirtash, sent by Ashran to Earth to destroy the Idhunites who fled his tyranny.